petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/configuring-claritys-site.md

    This URL is used by site pages and is appended to `http://localhost:8080/web`.

-1. Set the site’s virtual host for the default language to `www.clarityvisionsolutions.com`.
+1. Set the site's virtual host for the default language to `www.clarityvisionsolutions.com`.

    Setting the virtual host connects a domain name (e.g., `www.helloworld.com`) to a site.